 - Hiring international students -- campus employer information (pdf)

 International students can work ON CAMPUS as long as they do not exceed 20 hours per week.
 This cannot be averaged so EVERY week must stay under 20 hours.
 If a student has more than one campus job, they must stay below 20 hours in ALL jobs (not each job).

 Most international students are NOT eligible for a social security number until they are hired on campus.
 If you hire an international student, this handout tells you what information is required.
 You as the employer must confirm the employment with the OIE before a letter can be issued to help the student apply for a SSN.

 It is your responsibility as an employer to explain the student payroll process and the completion of time sheets to your student employees.

 - Helping guests (paid) secure ITIN/SSN for payments

 Hosts are responsible for helping their visiting scholar/researcher/guest speakers comply with payroll requirements.
-This includes completing paperwork in Waller Hall in conjunction with Accounting.
+This includes completing paperwork in the Executive Building in conjunction with Payroll and Accounting.
 One of the requirements is to provide a U.S. social security number (SSN) or taxpayer i.d. number (ITIN).